Emmaus is a homelessness charity providing more than just a bed for the night to people who have experienced homelessness and social exclusion.

-Emmaus Coventry & Warwickshire is one of 29 Emmaus communities across the country, supporting 815 formerly homeless people in the UK.
+Emmaus Leicestershire & Rutland is one of 29 Emmaus communities across the country, supporting more than 850 formerly homeless people in the UK.
 In addition there are five Emmaus groups, all of which are working towards setting up an Emmaus community in their area.
-Together, we are working towards a target of being able to offer 1,000 companion places by 2020.

 Like any flourishing community, Emmaus is most successful when everyone makes a contribution.
 For us, that means working together in the social enterprise, to generate funds needed to support the community and the companions that call it home.

 In return, companions are expected to work 40 hours per week or as much as they are able in the charity’s social enterprise.
 They are required to sign off all benefits with the exception of housing benefit, which is claimed to help support the community.
 The ultimate goal is for each community to become self-sufficient, supporting itself with the revenue it generates through its businesses.

 The Emmaus model has a huge impact on restoring confidence and self-respect, as companions take responsibility for keeping their community going and work hard to support themselves and others.

 Emmaus is not about giving hand-outs, it’s about providing people with the tools to help themselves.
 This approach has been proven to produce long-term, sustainable results.
 For the many people who have been stuck in a cycle of homelessness, Emmaus provides the space and support they need to take stock of their lives and make positive changes for the future.

 For every £1 spent with Emmaus there is an £11 social, economic and environmental return on investment.